jacksonjw12/mbannister.github.io/_teaching/10-f16/Homework/Homework08.md

 For this problem you will be defining four structs: `Driver`, `Car`, `License` and `Date`.
 The `Date` struct consists of three integer values: year, month and day.
-The `License` struct consists of a string value for the issuing state and a date value for the experation date.
+The `License` struct consists of a string value for the issuing state and a date value for the expiration date.
 The `Car` struct consists of two string values for the make and the model of the car and an integer value for the year.
 Finally, the driver struct consists of `License` value for their driver's license, an array (of size 100) of `Car` values for the cars they own and an integer count of how